gforti/AdvWebDevFall2017/public_html/week2/README.md

 $ npm install express-generator -g
 ```

-> :point_up: This will install the express generator globally.
+> This will install the express generator globally.

 To see a list of packages installed globally use this command.